What is an Infographic? Infographic Definition + 5 Examples

 To put it simply, data visualizations present the data raw and allow the user to draw their own conclusions about the data.
 Infographics focus on hand-selected information that helps tell a story or guides a user to feel a particular way about a topic.

-In another of our infographic examples, we told the story of how color and psychology work together to impact people’s consumer habits.
+In the below infographic example, we told the story of how color and psychology work together to impact people’s consumer habits.

 Data visualizations can be included in infographics, but infographics can’t be included in data visualizations.

-Below, you’ll see an example of a data visualization used to supplement the story of how companies can survive with ecommerce.
+Below, you’ll see an infographic example that includes a data visualization used to supplement the story of how companies can survive with ecommerce.

 Check out the full blog post on ecommerce growth to see how we used data, animation, and design to tell a cohesive story.